A Survey on Deep Learning Techniques for Action Anticipation: Methods

 \subsection{Leveraging temporal dynamics as a learning signal}

 \textit{Utilizing temporal dynamics via a self-supervised loss.} One promising way to equip machines with the ability to infer future user actions is to use the abundantly available unlabeled videos on the Internet.
 These videos are economically feasible to obtain at massive scales and contain rich signals, particularly the inherent temporal ordering of frames.
-Some models leverage the temporal ordering and are trained by predicting the next video frame or motion image~\cite{rodriguez2018dynamic}.
-However, the pixel space is high dimensional and extremely variable~\cite{opreaReviewDeepLearning2020}, which can pose additional challenges to the anticipation task.
-Consequently, many approaches consider the visual representation of future frames as their prediction target and learn to anticipate future representations by maximizing the correlation~\cite{fernandoAnticipatingHumanActions2021,teeti2023tdino} or minimizing the distance between predicted and actual future frame representations, e.g., in the form of a contrastive loss~\cite{oord2018infonce,han2019dpc,han2020medpc,suris2021hyperbolic,zatsarynna2022self,tan2023multiscale} or a simple MSE loss~\cite{vondrick2016anticipating,gaoREDReinforcedEncoderDecoder2017,zhong2018unsupervised,girdharAnticipativeVideoTransformer2021}. \comm{ }
+Early models leveraged this temporal ordering by learning to predict future video frames~\cite{zeng2017visual} or motion images~\cite{rodriguez2018dynamic} directly in pixel space, and then used the predicted frames for downstream action classification.
+However, predicting in pixel space is inherently challenging due to its high dimensionality and extreme variability~\cite{opreaReviewDeepLearning2020}.

+Notably, Zeng\etal~\cite{zeng2017visual} demonstrated that pixel-level synthesis was feasible on synthetic data such as Moving MNIST~\cite{srivastava2015unsupervised}, but it became computationally intractable and significantly less effective on natural videos, necessitating a shift to feature-space prediction.
+Although recent generative video models~\cite{openai2024sora,wan2025wan} have improved frame synthesis fidelity, generating high-fidelity frames as an intermediate step remains computationally impractical for anticipation and introduces additional error propagation through a subsequent classification stage.
+Consequently, the action anticipation community has converged on predicting future visual representations rather than raw pixels.

+This design choice is further corroborated by the broader self-supervised learning literature, where world models~\cite{bardes2024revisiting,assran2025v} have demonstrated that predicting in a learned feature space, rather than in pixel space, yields more robust and semantically meaningful representations~\cite{lecun2022path}.